 Based on your understanding of the Fuqua culture, how do you see yourself engaging in and contributing to our community, outside of the classroom?

 Do your homework about Fuqua (and yourself) before responding to this question.
 What activities and groups appeal to you?
 How do you see yourself participating?
 Making a difference?
-Then look at Duke’s multi-faceted definition of “Consequential Leaders.”
-Which do you most identify with?
 Imagine how you would participate and sometimes lead.
 While you can reference similar activities in the past, keep the focus of this essay on what you would do at Fuqua.

-If you feel there are circumstances of which the Admissions Committee should be aware, please explain them in an optional essay (such as unexplained gaps in work, choice of recommenders, inconsistent or questionable academic performance).
+If you feel there are circumstances of which the Admissions Committee should be aware (such as unexplained gaps in work, choice of recommenders, inconsistent or questionable academic performance), please explain them in an optional essay.

-• Do NOT upload additional essays nor additional recommendations in this area of the application, and limit your response to one page.
+Please do not upload additional essays or additional recommendations in this area of the application, and limit your response to one page.

 Why isn’t your current supervisor writing your rec?
 Why is there a six-month gap on your resume?
 Why did your grades dip during the first semester of your senior year?
 What are your responsibilities while working for a family business after having left a prestigious investment bank, and why did you make the change?
 Answering any of those questions (but not all) could be the topic of your optional essay.